Kashgar: Turkic rule

+During the Samanid Empire (819-999) Kashgar was under a dehqan named Toghan Tigin, though it is unkown if he was a Muslim.
+In 922 a rebellious Samanid prince, Ilyas ibn Ishaq fled to Kashgar.

 According to the 10th-century text Hudud al-'alam "the chiefs of Kashghar in the days of old were from the Qarluq, or from the Yaghma."
 The Karluks, Yaghmas and other tribes such as the Chigils formed the Karakhanids.
 The Karakhanid Sultan Satuq Bughra Khan converted to Islam in the 10th century and captured Kashgar.
 Kashgar was the capital of the Karakhanid state for a time but later the capital was moved to Balasaghun.
 During the latter part of the 10th century, the Muslim Karakhanids began a struggle against the Buddhist Kingdom of Khotan, and the Khotanese defeated the Karakhanids and captured Kashgar in 970.
 Chinese sources recorded the king of Khotan offering to send them a dancing elephant captured from Kashgar.
 Later in 1006, the Karakhanids of Kashgar under Yusuf Kadr Khan conquered Khotan.

 The Karakhanid Khanate however was beset with internal strife, and the khanate split into two, the Eastern and Western Karakhanid Khanates, with Kashgar falling within the domain of the Eastern Karakhanid state.
 In 1089, the Western Karakhanids fell under the control of the Seljuks, but the Eastern Karakhanids was for the most part independent.

 Both the Karakhanid states were defeated in the 12th century by the Kara-Khitans who captured Balasaghun, however Karakhanid rule continued in Kashgar under the suzerainty of the Kara-Khitans.
 The Kara-Khitan rulers followed a policy of religious tolerance, Islamic religious life continued uninterrupted and Kashgar was also a Nestorian metropolitan see.
 The last Karakhanid of Kashgar was killed in a revolt in 1211 by the city's notables.
 Kuchlug, a usurper of the throne of the Kara-Khitans, then attacked Kashgar which finally surrendered in 1214.